 Mixed Berry Muffins

-You will want to wake up for these Fluffy Mixed Berry Muffins!
+You will want to wake up for these fluffy Mixed Berry Muffins!
 They come together quickly and are bursting with juicy strawberries, raspberries and blueberries.

-Berry Muffins Recipe:
+Mixed Berry Muffins Recipe:

 These triple berry muffins are made with Greek yogurt which makes them healthier with the added protein.
 If you don’t have Greek yogurt, sour cream will work equally well.
 Either way, the muffins turn out soft, fluffy, moist and tasty.